Bermuda Department of Corrections: History

-HM Prison Service was part of the Bermuda Government, and a separate organisation from Her Majesty's Prison Service, which manages most of the prisons within England and Wales.
+HM Prison Service was part of the Bermuda Government, and a separate organisation from His Majesty's Prison Service, which manages most of the prisons within England and Wales.
 The service operated a number of prisons and facilities in Bermuda, which included a Junior Training School for young offenders (located on Nonsuch Island until the 1950s, when it relocated to Paget Island, and closed in the 1980s with young offenders being placed into Canadian facilities) and a maximum security prison in the former Casemates Naval Barracks at the Royal Naval Dockyard, which was closed in the 1990s and replaced with the Westgate Correctional Facility.
 The service also operated the Pendle Hill Prison Farm for low-risk convicts and a Co-Educational Facility for female offenders, both of which are still in use at Ferry Reach, St. George's Parish.

 The service suffered a number of scandals, including the imprisonment on 14 May 1953, for twelve months of the Warden of Prisons, Albert James Croke, after his conviction for thefts related to irregularities during his term in office.
 Croke, a former Royal Marines Sergeant, had served in the Bermuda Police Force (now the Bermuda Police Service) from 1937 until his joining HM Prisons, Bermuda, in 1942.
 He had occupied the post of Warden since 1947.

 A riot broke out in the Hamilton Prison on the day of his incarceration as other convicts believed he was receiving preferential treatment.
 The rioters were subdued with teargas and batons by the Bermuda Police Service.
 Croke was injured in the riot and required hospitalisation, following which he was transported to Britain by HMS Snipe to serve out the remainder of his sentence.
 His successor was the erstwhile Probation Officer, Major Charles Baring, who had served in the Coldstream Guards in both world wars, and had been Second-in-Command of 56 Military Prison in Italy from 1944 to 1945.
 In the 1930s he had been Housemaster and Deputy Governor of Wormwood Scrubs.
 He took over as Warden of Prisons in July, 1952, but resigned the same year and was replaced in 1953 by Wing Commander Erie Ellis, who also resigned in June, 1955, after a stormy administration.
 The post was then temporarily filled by Colonel Cecil Newing until Major Geoffrey Nash, a fourteen-year veteran of the British Indian Army (who had been in charge of a mixed military and civil prison in Iraq from 1945 until 1947, when he had joined HM Prison Service) arrived to take over in February, 1956.